Jokhl/Drone-Project-Master-2024-2025/README.md

         <li>Power the three ground anchors using external batteries or different computers for easy placement.</li>
         <li>Connect all necessary components according to the provided .xlsx file.</li>
         <li>Start the drone system and connect the ESPs to computers to verify correct functionality.</li>
         <li>In addition, you may use the WiFi mode of the ESP-WROOM-32 to open a WebSerial page on your pc (which has to be connected to the same network as your card).
-Just change the following WiFi informations : <pre>
+Simply update the following WiFi credentials : <pre>
 const char* ssid = "YourWiFiSSID";
 const char* password = "YourWiFiPassword";</pre>
         </li>